sutoiku/autostat/README.md

   - error per component
   - spec_to_additive

     - once fitted, can construct new kernel matrices easily (independently of GP implementations if needed)

+  - QUESTIONS
+    - what happens with the error component in the sklearn kernel representation, and is that included in the overall model matrix i'm building

 - Kernels